LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     `RAJA Azure DevOps <https://dev.azure.com/llnl/RAJA>`_ project to learn more about our testing there.

-  * **Gitlab** instances in the Livermore Computing (LC) Center runs builds and tests in LC platform and compiler environments important to many RAJA user applications.
-Execution of RAJA CI pipelines on LC Gitlab resources has restrictions described below.
+  * **GitLab** instances in the Livermore Computing (LC) Center runs builds and tests in LC platform and compiler environments important to many RAJA user applications.
+Execution of RAJA CI pipelines on LC GitLab resources has restrictions described below.
 If you have access to LC platforms, you can access additional information about `LC GitLab CI <https://lc.llnl.gov/confluence/display/GITLAB/GitLab+CI>`_